 Family (2 Adults + 2 Child) $99

-*Ride Tokens $6 – *Rides are user pay and height restrictions apply.
+*Ride Tokens $TBA – *Rides are user pay and height restrictions apply.

 For more details on tickets and program, visit the Hunter Valley Gardens website.

-Here are my tips for a great visit.
+Here are our tips for a great visit.

 - If you can visit on a day other than Friday or Saturday, do so.
 The crowds are larger on the weekends with lots of people traveling from Sydney, the Central Coast and elsewhere to view the lights.

 - Check the HVG Facebook page before you set out to Hunter Valley Gardens to avoid disappointment.
-If there is adverse weather, the Christmas Lights Spectacular will be cancelled, sometimes on short notice!
+If there is adverse weather like a thunderstorm or heavy rain, the Christmas Lights Spectacular will be cancelled, sometimes on short notice!

 - The ticket line is separated into Prepaid Tickets and Regular Ticket Line paying with Cash/EFTPOS.
 Prepare for a wait on busy nights.